TrustTheVote-Project/VoteTrackerPlus/kickstarter/project-story.md

 - ballot scanner nor contains ballot scanning software - VOTES receives the interpreted ballot from the ballot scanner, which could be a traditional mechanical scanner, smart phone application, or manually from an election official
 - replacement for paper ballots - VOTES requires the balloting process to start with a paper ballot

-VOTES is implemented as a distributed set of repositories containing open-source applications that store and process the electronically interpreted scanned ballots.
+VOTES is implemented as a distributed set of repositories containing open-source applications that store and process the [cast vote records](https://pages.nist.gov/ElectionGlossary/#cast-vote-record).
 These repositories are managed as a distributed [Merkle tree](https://en.wikipedia.org/wiki/Merkle_tree) database that contains a full ledger history of all the transactions that have occurred during the election process, nominally starting months prior to election day.
 The Merkle tree contains a full change history of the following components that comprise a VOTES based election:

 - The GIS information for each geographical geopolitical overlay (GGO) boundary (the state, county, town, school district, precinct, etc boundaries).
 This includes the capability to automatically print blank ballots as a function of address.
 - All the software applications relavent to the election, including for example the application to tally each ballot question, regardless of tally methodology be it plurality, ranked choice, approval, etc.
-- A repository of the scanned/interpreted anonymous ballots themselves as election data
+- A repository of the  anonymous cast vote records as election data
 - A repository of the names and addresses only of the individuals who have voted as election data

 In summary, the VOTES distributed repositories store both the open source software and the data that comprise the entire election process, from months prior election day, the election day itself, and post election day as additional ballots may be counted or recounted.
 VOTES also handles election data being legally challenged and redacted, again recording such actions transparently in the same Merkle tree databases.